yingding/ai-hackathon-022025/02 AISearch.md

 5. Create Azure AI Search resource
 6. Index from AI foundry storage data with Azure AI Search resource

-## registering the Microsoft.Web provider for your subscription
+## registering the Microsoft.Web and Microsoft.OperationalInsights provider for your subscription
 Microsoft.Web provider is required for services like App Services, Web Apps, Functions, and other related services.

 1. Login to Azure Portal